Table of Contents Show

 So after a lot of searching, you’ve finally found the perfect New York City co-op.
-You’ve successfully negotiated a price, signed the contract, and will soon be facing the infamous co-op board interview.
-However, there is still the co-op board package to put together and to ensure you get board approval; it has to be near perfect.
+You’ve successfully negotiated a price, signed the contract, and will soon face the infamous co-op board interview.
+However, there is still the co-op board package to put together and ensure you get board approval; it has to be nearly perfect.
 One critical part of the board package is the co-op cover letter.
 Here is what you need to know about it and why it is essential.

 What is a Co-op board application cover letter?What is a Co-op board application cover letter?

 The co-op board application process is a bit invasive.
 Your entire financial life will be laid bare before people that will be your neighbors for years to come.
 Few people are comfortable with this, but there’s no way around it.
-Besides being invasive, the process can also feel a bit dehumanizing as your life is reduced to numbers on a tax return.
+Besides being invasive, the process can also feel dehumanizing as your life is reduced to numbers on a tax return.

 But the co-op board isn’t just concerned with your financials.
 They also want to know if you’ll make a good neighbor.
 This is where a good cover letter can make a difference.
 It’s a chance to humanize your application and show that you’re more than just a number.
 Remember, the board members are volunteers who won’t necessarily have the time or expertise to interpret complex financial statements.
-That can be left to the building’s attorney, who then gives the board their opinion.
+That can be left to the building’s attorney, who gives the board their opinion.
 What the board will be more interested in is your cover letter.

 How to write a cover letterHow to write a cover letter